landryshuai/hrisey/README.md

 during preprocessing phase.
 You will never see this code again!

-**Optimization hint**: when possible, add `final` to classes with `@Parcelable` annotation.
-This is to avoid some reflection and storing unnecessary bits of data.
+**Optimization hint**: when possible, add `final` to classes with `@Parcelable` annotation to avoid some reflection and storing unnecessary bits of data.

 Why is Hrisey better?
 ---------------------